-The next step is once I have a price set, I do the obvious and list it on the MLS.
+Once we’ve got a price set then I do the obvious and list it on the MLS.

 The way I market homes is like marketing products.

-I get prospects to fall in love with your property on the smartphone's screen first, which creates the desire for people to see it in person.
+I get prospects to fall in love with your property on the smartphone screens first which creates the desire for people to see it in person.

-Each house is marketed individually.
-This ensures that it will stand out and that you will have the most possible chances to sell your home.
+Each house is marketed individually, and this ensures that it will stand out, and that you will get the most possible chances to sell your home.

-A lot of people (including myself) feel that direct mail is a waste of time for most agents, however; I’ve mastered it over the past decade.
+A lot of people (including me) feel that direct mail is a waste of time for most agents, however I’ve mastered it over the past decade.

 The key to direct mail is repetition.